 YMCA of Greater Long Beach, Long Beach, CA

 Eddie Gardiner is currently an Associate Program Director for the YMCA of Greater Long Beach where he oversees two elementary school after school programs.
 He has been a part of after school programing for the last nine years where he has worked as a Program Leader, Assistant Site Director and Site Director.
 Eddie Holds a Bachelor of Arts Degree in Liberal Studies with a focus in Language and Literacy from California State University Long Beach.
 In 2011 he decided to go back to school to earn his Masters Degree in Public Administration with a focus in Organizational Leadership.
 In Addition to his responsibilities with after programs in Long Beach he also holds the title of College Readiness Director where he helps youth gain access to higher education.
 Eddie is also a part of After School University, a national training team who provides professional development opportunities for after school professionals.

-Eddie married his best friend and partner in crime Dana this past August.
+Eddie married his best friend and partner in crime Dana August 2013.
 In his free time Eddie enjoys hiking, cycling, cooking and spending time with his family and friends.